Golf Shop: 604.261.3108

 A home to history.

 Point Grey’s golf course has been at the heart of Canada’s golf history for a century.
-It’s where Pat Fletcher won the 1954 Canadian Open, the last Canadian to win our national championship.
-In more recent years, PGA Tour standout Joel Dahmen recorded one of his early wins here.
+It’s where Pat Fletcher won the 1954 Canadian Open, and in more recent years, PGA Tour standout Joel Dahmen recorded one of his early wins here.

 A legendary vision, reimagined.